 Cycling: Bernal tipped for greatness by five-time Tour winner Hinault

-BRUSSELS: Egan Bernal will top the Tour de France podium in Paris and is young enough to surpass any of the race's legends, French great Bernard Hinault told AFP on Sunday (Jul 7).
+BRUSSELS: Colombian rider Egan Bernal is young enough to surpass any of the Tour de France legends, French great Bernard Hinault told AFP on Sunday (Jul 7).

-He is amazingly the last Frenchman to win the Tour de France back in 1985 when he clinched his record equalling fifth tour.
-He believes Bernal could surpass him.
+Hinault is amazingly the last Frenchman to win the Tour de France, back in 1985, when he clinched his record-equalling fifth title.

 "There's Eddy Merckx, Jacques Anquetil, me and Miguel Indurain, but there's no reason someone else won't win five.